Life

 Some studies suggest only kids tend to have closer, more affectionate relationships with their parents than kids from bigger families.
 Only children often develop better verbal skills and excel in school because they are read to more often than children with siblings, she said.

-READ ALSO: What is pranayama as a practice?
+READ ALSO: What is drilling and exploration?

 Are only children more likely to succeed?